 Or maybe pride was your downfall.
 What would’ve been the harm in letting that person know how you felt?
 What’s the worst that could’ve happened?
 They might have let you know that they weren’t interested.
 Darn!
 You faced possible rejection.

 At least you would not be spending the rest of the days of your life wondering, what if?
 Just imagine for a moment if they felt the same about you and you let the chance slip away?
-Life is full of fleeting opportunity, and indeed, he or she who hesitates is lost.
+Life is full of fleeting opportunities, and indeed, he or she who hesitates is lost.

 I WOULD EXERCISE AND EAT BETTER